dcs-retribution/dcs-retribution/CONTRIBUTING.md

 ## Develop new features

-If you want to develop a new feature, we recommend you first open an issue describing the new feature and discuss it with us on Discord before starting development.
-However, feel free to work on any existing issue.
+We encourage the development and enhancement of new and existing features, ideally supplied with arguments as to why this new or enhanced feature is desirable.

 ## Pull requests

-Please submit your pull requests on the **develop** branch.
+Please submit your pull requests on the **dev** branch.
 We expect a description of its content, and when applicable, a reference to the issue(s) it is resolving.